 A Future Filled with Fraud?

 If your organization continues to count on paper checks as the primary vendor payment method, accounts payable fraud is likely in your foreseeable future.
-Paper payments and invoices are the leading causes of fraud for the finance department.
+Paper payments and invoices are often the leading causes of fraud for the finance department.

 With automated bill payment software, all paperless vendor, payment, and invoice information is stored via a cloud-based SaaS.
 With Positive Pay and AP automation, a report is created for every paper check to double-check for duplicate invoices and fraud attempts.
 The other anti-fraud tactic—internal processes—is also effective, but not guaranteed.